 - Mia received a BS in Family and Community Services and ECE from Michigan State University and an MA in Educational Psychology and Educational Assessment from the University of Colorado at Denver.

-Mia is available as an early care and education resource at any time, whether you need help developing curriculum ideas or working with parents through a tough transition, or anything in between.
+Mia is available as an early care and education resource at any time, for both Wonderschool providers AND parents, whether you need help with an aspect of your program, support for an individual child, parent, or teacher, and anything in between.

 Interested in starting your own Wonderschool program?
 Contact us today at firstname.lastname@example.org to get started.